Neurodivergent-affirming therapy in Denver, Colorado

 • Effectively tend to yourself when you're triggered, in pain, or caught in a pattern that isn’t working/doesn’t feel good

-• Learn to ask for what you want and need, set boundaries with others, find friends who you can be your full and unapologetic self around
+• Ask for what you want and need, set boundaries with others, find caring and supportive friends who are safe to unmask with

 • Transform your relationship to masking so you’re not constantly depleted or stuck in burnout